cerndb/flume-ng-audit-db/README.md

 * Interceptors that can modify events produced in the source:
     * DropNoJSONEventsInterceptor: drop all events which are not of the class JSONEvents.
     * JSONEventToCSVInterceptor: convert JSONEvents into normal Flume Events which body is a CSV with the values.
 Headers are copied.
 No JSONEvents are not touched.
     * DropDuplicatedEventsInterceptor: drop duplicated events.
-It only checks for duplicates from last batch events.
+It only checks with the last "size" events.
 * For some sinks, you may need to implement a custom parser for Flume Events:
     * JSONtoAvroParser: for Kite sink, this parser converts Flume Events which body is JSON into Avro records.
     * JSONtoElasticSearchEventSerializer: for Elasticsearch sink, this parser converts Flume Events which body is JSON into Elasticsearch XContentBuilder.